Retro Kitchen Ideas

 A countertop-to-ceiling backsplash of turquoise glass mosaic tiles sets off bright retro kitchen accessories, including an antique soda siphon, in this cheerful space.
 An old science lab table used as an island adds a sense of history.
 A trio of teardrop pendant lights boosts the room's style quotient.

 Few colors are more reminiscent of the past than golden burnt orange.
-The hue extends to both countertops and seating in this retro kitchen and pops against clean white cabinetry.
+The hue extends to both countertops and seating in this retro style kitchen and pops against clean white cabinetry.
 Repetition of square and rectangular shapes in the backsplash and flooring nicely juxtapose a round pendant light and curved chairs.

-Splashed in lively colors, this retro kitchen finds its happy place with apple green walls set off by white lacquered cabinetry.
+Splashed in lively colors, this retro kitchen decor finds its happy place with apple green walls set off by white lacquered cabinetry.
 A peninsula, outfitted with a sleek, chimney-style hood, serves as a social hub and buffet.
 An area rug made of self-sticking carpet tiles designates the dining area, where Bertoia-inspired wire chairs pull up to an antique table.

 Contrasting glossy and matte elements with textured and smooth ones give this kitchen a classic yet contemporary feel.
 Punchy patterns featured throughout the space, including on draperies, the backsplash, and bar area, give a nod to geometric designs of the '60s.
 Sleek pendant lighting and a modern range hood supply retro futurism.

 Modern convenience pairs with retro charm to create a warm, family-friendly hub.
 Vintage kitchen cabinets with shiny metal handles evoke midcentury style and let a burgundy backsplash sparkle.
 Long pendants above the built-in table match nearby seating for a clean, cohesive retro kitchen design.